lmath56/S3P/greenroom/sentiment/locust/readme.md

 - Number of total users to simulate
 - Spawn rate (users per second)
-- Set the host.
+- Set the host i.e. `http://34.147.77.17:8080`.
 Note that the load_sentiment.py file is already targeting /get-sentiment

 4. Start the test:
 Click the "Start swarming" button to begin the load test.